WWE News: Jerry Lawler Returning For 2017 ‘Royal Rumble’

 However, Jerry actually made his WWE return this week on SmackDown Live.
 Part of the reason that he appeared on Talking Smack after the show was because of an in-ring angle that he took part in with Dolph Ziggler.

-Jerry brought back his King’s Court segment and his guest was Dolph Ziggler.
+Jerry brought back his King’s Court segment, and his guest was Dolph Ziggler.
 Lawler showed video of Ziggler losing last week to Kalisto and asked why he was making a change and turning heel.
 Ziggler wasn’t happy about the conversation and turned combative.

 Ziggler then turned up the heat.
 As the WWE reported, Dolph hit below the belt when he mentioned a match he had with Lawler from two years ago.
 It was after that match that Jerry Lawler suffered a heart attack on the air.
 He said that Lawler still blames him for the heart attack.

 Jerry Lawler refused to back down and said that it didn’t matter how many times that Ziggler changed his attitude, he will always be a loser.
 That is when Dolph superkicked Lawler square in the chest, calling to memory the heart attack from two years ago.
-JBL came into the ring to help Lawler but Ziggler just walked out.
+JBL came into the ring to help Lawler, but Ziggler just walked out.

 It was after SmackDown Live that Renee Young announced that Jerry Lawler would be announcing at the Royal Rumble.
 There is no way that the WWE sets up this angle and adds Jerry to the announce team for the Royal Rumble without paying it off with something happening between Lawler and Ziggler.